alphons/bootsector-linux-loader/README.md

 ### bsect.asm

-The key to this solution is the bootsector program made by [Gareth Owen](/owenson/tiny-linux-bootloader) with some small modifications.
+The key to this solution is the bootsector program made initially by [Gareth Owen](/owenson/tiny-linux-bootloader) which is modified.

 There is not much room to pack it all into 512 bytes of the bootsector.
 At default a kernel command line of 68 chars can be used at max.

-The result is always a 512 byte bootsector which loads the (padded to 512 byte sectors) kernel in protected mode and also loads the (also padded to 512 bytes sector) initrd into protected memory and starts executing the kernel with given command line and memory pointer to initrd.
+The result is always a 512 byte bootsector which loads the (padded to 512 byte sectors) 'kernel' in protected mode and also loads the (also padded to 512 bytes sector) 'initrd' into protected memory and starts executing the kernel with given command line and memory pointer to initrd.

 ## Running the bootdisc